tvirolai/blurhash/README.md

 ### Encoding

 You can encode an image to a blurhash using the function `blurhash.encode/encode`.
 It takes an image as an RGB matrix, currently represented as nested native vectors.
-The `blurhash.core` namespace contains (Clojure-spefic) functions to convert an image file into a matrix, so you can do something like this:
+The `blurhash.core` namespace contains (Clojure-specific) functions to convert an image file into a matrix, so you can do something like this:

 ```clojure
 (ns my-namespace